N01nE-M/final/README.md

 The website has working C-reate R-ead U-pdate D-elete features.

-The website can be viewed as guest or as a registered user
+Can be viewed as guest or as a registered user

 The header is customized to greet either the guest or the name of the registered user.